pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 We haven't historically had ways of accurately determining how much memory a page is using in the real world, which means we haven't been able to draw a connection between memory usage and business or user engagement metrics to be able to determine what "good" looks like.
 So at the moment, we have no idea how problematic memory is, other than anecdotal stories that crop up here and there.

 We also haven't seen much in the way of at-scale synthetic testing to at least give us a comparison point to see how our pages might stack up with the web as a whole.
 This means we have no goal posts, no way to tell if the amount of memory we use is even ok when compared to the broader web.
-To quote [Michael Hablich of the v8 team](https://www.youtube.com/watch?v=1Ndu7IphEgU): "There is no clear communication for web developers what to shoot for."
+To quote Michael Hablich of the v8 team: "There is no clear communication for web developers on what to shoot for."

-Because we don't have data about the business impact, nor do we have data for benchmarking, we don't have minimal interest in memory from the broader web development community.
+Because we don't have data about the business impact, nor do we have data for benchmarking,there's minimal interest in memory from the broader web development community.
 And, because we don't have that broader interest, browsers have very little incentive to focus on leveling up memory tooling and metrics on the web the same way they have around other performance-related areas.
 (Though we are seeing a [few here and there](https://developer.chrome.com/blog/memory-inspector/).)

 And because we don't have better tooling or metrics...well, you can probably see the circular logic here.
 It's a [chicken or the egg problem](https://en.wikipedia.org/wiki/Chicken_or_the_egg).